Children

 See your GP if you think your child has big or infected adenoids.
 Your GP will ask about your child's symptoms and examine your child.
 An Xray may be ordered to look at the size of the adenoids.

-Your GP cannot see your child's adenoids directly as they are at the back of the nose.
+Your GP cannot see your child's adenoids directly as they are deep in the back of the nose.

-Dr Singh can use a special flexible camera that is passed through your child's nose (after using a special numbing spray) to look directly at your child's adenoids.
+Dr Singh uses a special super-fine flexible camera that is passed through your child's nose (after using a special numbing spray) to look directly at your child's adenoids.
+This avoids the need for any harmful Xrays and radiation exposure.

 How are big or infected adenoids treated?